zadrozny/bash_notes/cron.md

 * If using cron to run a Python process, first confirm the script is working by testing it manually.

-* Confirm the #! line is correct by testing the script with ./script
+* Confirm the #! path is correct by testing the script with ./script